Roomify/rooms/README.md

 library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/moment/moment.min.js

-*It is not necessary to install a Drupal module called fullcalendar.*

 2. Activate all the Rooms modules and their dependencies.
 Dependencies will be automatically downloaded if using [drush][3] to enable the Rooms modules.
-Alternatively please make sure you download all dependencies (which can be seen in the modules page).
+Alternatively please make sure you download all dependencies (which can be seen in the module page).

-At this point the module is installed and you should proceed with configuration.
+At this point the module is installed and you can proceed with configuration.

 CONFIGURATION